 ‘Contemporary Chinese Holocaust’ by Jim Dunlap The Society January 29, 2014 Culture, Poetry 3 Comments Imprisonment, torture, pathetic wrong – begat from a people of age-old culture, wit, classic beauty, artistry and song: practices akin to hyena, vulture, or other sadistic depravity – such is the state of Red China today.
 Subject to degrading atrocity, Falun Gong, spiritual bouquet, bright light of hope for millions worldwide – is persecuted – thought easy prey – even its very existence denied, wrought by ideologies of foul decay.
 This vile evil’s a despicable taunt. to human dignity – an affront.
 Jim Dunlap’s poetry has been published in print and online in the United States, England, France, India, Australia, Switzerland and New Zealand, over 90 publications, including Potpourri, Candelabrum, Plainsongs and the Paris/Atlantic.
 He is an Admin Controller for www.facebook.com/PoetryLifeTimes.
 He was the co-editor of Sonnetto Poesia and was newsletter editor for seven years with the Des Moines Area Writers’ Network.
 He’s been in the Writer’s Digest top 100 in unrhymed and rhymed verse and the literary short story.
 Featured Image: “A Tragedy in China” by Yuan Li.
 Painting description: A wife weeps beside her husband, who has been tortured to death at a brainwashing center.
-He holds in his hand a document that he was forced to sign, a pledge that defames Falun Gong. (en.falunart.org) Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+He holds in his hand a document that he was forced to sign, a pledge that defames Falun Gong. (en.falunart.org) NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 3 Responses Katy January 29, 2014 This is a great poem – it speaks about what is most truly important for human kind, freedom, and the effect of letting evil win – the issue of moral decay, good versus evil.
 It is also eloquent and clear, no tricky word play, but to the point.
 Reply Terence Marin January 31, 2014 Outstanding!
 The best poem I have read in quite a while.
 Reply Damian Robin February 2, 2014 When I first read this I wanted to write words of encouragement and thanks to Jim but couldn’t find the right words.
 I often overthink things.
 This persecution is the gravest thing in the world, overwhelming and ignored.
 Thank you for saying so clearly and simply what is going on.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.